orsonteodoro/oiledmachine-overlay/README.md

 *media/mozjpeg - dependency for caesiumctl

-TODO (NOT COMMITED):

 *net-misc/facy - Command line Facebook client.
 Update with missing facebook API calls.
-Use CasperJS and PhantomJS to fill in the missing API calls.
+Used CasperJS and PhantomJS to fill in the missing API calls.
+This ebuild add enhancemences such as command line video support, youtube support, and use of color emojis.

+TODO (NOT COMMITED):

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.
 It is currently on indefinite hold.